 Mathematics in different settings: plenary panel.

 |Additional Information:||Conference held at Federal University of Minas Gerais [UFMG], Belo Horizonte, Brazil.|

 |Notes on copyright:||Copyright belongs to authors 18/4/11|

-|Deposited On:||15 Apr 2011 11:41|
+|Date Deposited:||15 Apr 2011 11:41|